×

 LineUp

-West 22nd, an indie rock band from Austin, Texas, formed by University of Texas students, is known for high-energy performances and compelling songwriting.
-They coined their unique style as "carousel rock," blending diverse genres and emotions.
-Their breakout single "Sunburns" garnered millions of streams, and their debut EP "All the Way Home" and album "Nowhere To Be" have seen significant success.
-They are recognized for being the first all-UT student band to play Austin City Limits Music Festival.
+West 22nd is an Austin, Texas-based indie rock band, formed by University of Texas students.
+Known for high-energy performances and compelling songwriting, their sound blends folk and indie rock, sometimes called "carousel rock."
+Popular songs include "Sunburns" and "Easy Love."
+Their discography includes the EP "All the Way Home" and the album "Nowhere To Be."
+They made history as the first all-current-UT-student band to play Austin City Limits Music Festival.

 Lola Young is a South London-born English singer-songwriter known for her soulful, genre-blending artistry.
 An alumna of The BRIT School, she gained early recognition winning Open Mic UK.
 Her career highlights include the 2021 John Lewis Christmas advert song and her viral hit "Messy," which earned her a 2026 Grammy for Best Pop Solo Performance.
 Young's music, exploring themes of relationships and self-discovery, has garnered critical acclaim and a growing global fanbase.